 In January 2021, our Compensation Committee approved the results for the 2018 ROCE PSUs using the performance criteria that the Committee had previously approved.
-Specifically, our Compensation Committee determined that, based on the then-available reported results of the ROCE comparator companies, the 2018 ROCE PSUs had been earned at 134% of target, based on Schlumberger's annual average ROCE of 173 basis points above the average of the ROCE comparator group through September 30, 2020, which was at the time the most recent fiscal period end reported by all of the companies comprising the ROCE comparator group.
-Because not all ROCE comparator companies had reported their audited 2020 results as of January 2021, our Compensation Committee approved a preliminary issuance of 90% of the shares earned under the 2018 ROCE PSUs.
-Any additional shares finally determined to have been earned will be issued after all of the ROCE comparator companies disclose their full-year 2020 audited results.
+Specifically, our Compensation Committee determined that, based on the then-available reported results of the ROCE comparator companies, the 2018 ROCE PSUs had been earned at 134% of at 141% of target, based on Schlumberger's annual average ROCE of 200 basis points above the average of the ROCE comparator group through September 30, 2019, which was at the time the most recent fiscal period end reported by all of the companies comprising the ROCE comparator group.
+Because not all ROCE comparator companies had reported their audited 2019 results as of January 2020, our Compensation Committee approved a preliminary issuance of 90% of the shares earned under the 2017 ROCE PSUs.
+In April 2020, once all ROCE comparator companies had released their 2019 audited financial results, the Company issued the number of additional shares determined to have been earned based on achievement of 141% of target.